 If you’re looking for the real deal homecooked food in Guadalajara, this is where it’s at.
 As we mentioned above, it’s huge and there’s just a crazy amount of resturants in this market.
 Seriously you’d have to spend a whole year and then some in the city to eat at them all.
 Best things to do in Guadalajara, TICK!

 An alternative option for foodies, especially if you are short on time, is to join a Guadalajara food tour and learn about local history and culture as you taste your way through the city.

 The hottest time of year to visit Guadalajara is April to June, peaking in May with temperatures averaging around 89°F/32°C. The coldest time is November to February, with January being the coldest and average daily temperatures of 77°F/25°C. February to May in Guadalajara is pretty rainless.
 Rainy season runs from June to October time, with July being the wettest month.

 We were in Guadalajara during October and although it was really warm and sunny during the day it became quite cool on an evening and you needed a jacket.

 Guadalajara Travel Insurance

 As with any trip abroad, make sure you have a good quality travel insurance in place.
-Our go travel insurance provider is World Nomads.
-They have a no bullshit approach to travel insurance policies & are perfect for adventurous travellers like us.
-Get a quote here:
+Our go to travel insurance provider is World Nomads.
+They have a no bullshit approach to policy wording & are perfect for adventurous travellers like us.
+Get a no obligation quote here:

 Looking for where to go after Guadalajara on your Mexico backpacking trip?
 Depending which direction you are heading in, Puerto Vallarta, Mazunte Oaxaca, Mexico City or even The Copper Canyon are all excellent choices.